Silliman University: Athletics

 Silliman has several athletic facilities.
 The university Gymnasium is a multipurpose facility used for basketball, volleyball, badminton, rock-climbing, table-tennis, cheering, and other indoor activities.
 The Cimafranca Ballfield is primarily used for football, and for track and field events.
-Other athletic facilities include an Olympic-sized swimming pool, tennis courts, pelota courts, and an archery ranges.
+Other athletic facilities include an Olympic-sized swimming pool, tennis courts, pelota courts, and an archery range.

 Silliman has varsity teams for almost every major sport.
 A regular participant of the Philippine University Games (UniGames) and the Private Schools Athletic Association (PRISAA), Silliman is represented by a red and white Stallion or Mare.
 In the recent Beijing Olympics, Mark Javier, a Sillimanian, represented the Philippines in the field of Archery.
 He was the lone male archer that represented the country.
 Other notable Philippine Olympians that came from Silliman include Jennifer Chan, who recently won a gold medal in the 25th SEA Games, Lisa Ygnalaga, and long jumper Simeon Toribio.

 Student government

-The coordination of student activities and student organizations are handled by the Silliman University Student Government (SUSG), established in 1912 and interrupted during World War II and briefly suspended during Martial Law.
-Under the present set-up, the Student Government is divided into three branches: the executive, the legislative, and the judicial departments.
+The Silliman University Student Government (SUSG) traces its origins to 1912.
+Its existence was interrupted in World War II and briefly suspended during Martial Law.
+As presently structured, it is divided into three branches: the executive, the legislative, and the judicial departments.
 The executive power is exercised by the President with the assistance of the Cabinet.
 The Cabinet is composed of the President, Vice President and the respective heads of the executive committee who are appointed by the President.
 The legislative power of the SUSG is vested in the Student Assembly.
 It is composed of elected representatives of the different schools and colleges.
 The Judiciary exercises judicial power.
 It is composed of the Prime Justice, who must be a junior Law student, and six other justices appointed by the President upon the recommendation of the Committee on Appointments.
 Election of Student Government officers are held before the close of the academic year.
-Political campaigns or rallies may be held after securing the necessary permits.
-Political campaigns in the university are characterized by rallies in the Amphitheater, classroom-to-classroom speaking engagements, and dorm-to-dorm campaigns.

 Currently, there are two student political parties in the university, the Students' Union for Reforms (SURE) Party and the Concerted Action for the Upliftment of Student Endeavors (CAUSE) Party, established in 1980 and 1981, respectively.

 The Student Government is under the supervision and oversight of the Student Organizations and Activities Division (SOAD).